 Karen made us a decadent dessert which included meringues and cream and we ate until we couldn’t take another bite.
 Everything was so good!

 We all went to bed as there was more cooking lessons to be done the next day before Jill and I would have to leave for Paris.
-And this is what we woke up to–Karen was a wonderful hostess.
+And this is what we woke up to–a typical French breakfast.

-Karen gave us some time after breakfast to pack up and get our things together (Jill and I couldn’t believe our time was almost over with Karen; we were having so much fun)!
-Then, it was back into the kitchen to make a traditional bread from the Provence area called “fougasse” and a Cherry Tomato Clafoutis.
-Karen showed us the ropes.
+Karen gave us some time after breakfast to pack up and get our things together (Jill and I couldn’t believe our time was almost over; we were having so much fun)!

 Fougasse has a particular shape and has cuts throughout.
 It’s rather like a French focaccia.
-Karen had Jill and me choose from different cheeses and herbs, plus lardons to sprinkle generously over the top.
+Jill and I chose from different cheeses and herbs, plus lardons to sprinkle generously over the top.

-While the fougasse was baking, Karen showed us how to make her Cherry Tomato Clafoutis.
+While the fougasse was baking, Karen made a cherry tomato clafoutis.
 It too, was quick, easy, nutritious and delicious.
 She made it with tomatoes from her garden.
-Look at these~

 Now it was time for the clafoutis to go into the oven, and while it was baking, Karen pulled together a cheese plate.
 Are you hungry yet?